RingCentral-Pro-Services/ivrorchestrator-docs/docs/index.md

 * Be aware when scheduling prompts across IVR’s in different time zones or site time formats (12h or 24h).
 For example, if you are bulk editing IVR’s across both the central and mountain time zones to schedule a prompt, and specify 3pm as the start time, it will be scheduled as 3pm central time and 3pm mountain time (no localization is performed).

+Learn more about [Scheduling IVR Prompts](ivr/bulk-ivr-editing) for IVRs in your RingCentral Office account.

 ## Optional Naming Convention

 IVR’s using the optional naming convention described below are further recognized by this application.
 These values are used to create custom columns in the IVR section data table that allows for grouping/filtering based on unique business-specific logic.